-There are several resources available to those living with Gaucher disease, providing everything from disease education to assistance with health insurance issues, all free of charge*.
+There are several resources available to those living with Gaucher disease, providing everything from disease education to assistance with health insurance issues.

-Sanofi Genzyme’s CareConnectPSS is designed to support each patient’s unique journey through dedicated Case Managers and Patient Education Liaisons (also called “PELs”) who provide one-on-one assistance through a range of resources, programs, and other support offerings.
+CareConnectPSS represents Sanofi Genzyme’s more than 35-year commitment to supporting the rare disease community.
+Your CareConnectPSS team will work closely with you and your healthcare providers to give you the confidential and personalized support you need.
+We support each patient’s unique Gaucher disease journey with dedicated Patient Education Liaisons and Case Managers who can provide one-on-one assistance through a range of resources, programs, and other support offerings.

 Below are various professional medical organizations, national and international Gaucher disease groups, Gaucher disease education websites, and patient assistance programs that work to support Gaucher disease patients and their families and caregivers.

 This listing is provided as a resource only and does not constitute an endorsement by Sanofi Genzyme of any particular organization or its programming.
 Additional resources on this topic may be available and should be investigated.
 Sanofi Genzyme does not review or control the content of non-Sanofi Genzyme websites.

 Caregiver Action Network (CAN) is a family caregiver organization working to improve the quality of life for Americans who care for loved ones with chronic conditions, disabilities, disease, or the frailties of old age.
 CAN (the National Family Caregivers Association) is a nonprofit organization providing education, peer support, and resources to family caregivers across the country free of charge.LEARN MORE

 Courageous Parents Network (CPN) is a nonprofit organization created to support, guide and strengthen families as they care for sick children.
 CPN (Courageous Parents Network) web site provides space for parents to learn from other parents and pediatric care providers across the country as they navigate caregiving and advocate for their loved ones.LEARN MORE